JopvHest/Theorie-Project-/Improvements.md

 -3Hv Hv H< P^ H< H^ P> H@
 -3Hv Hv H< P^ H^ H< Pv H@
 -3Hv Hv H< P^ H^ H^ P> H@

+# Wasted score'
+Score = normal_score - wasted_score

+Total-wasted = 0

+For every amino:
+    for every amino that is adjacent:
+        if not connected(from or to amino):
+            total-wasted += wasted_x

+wasted_x should be between 0 and 1 for H

+for c? idk.
+Maybe between 0-5.
+But that wouldnt make sense if there is for example only 1 C in a protein.